Meet Our Speakers

 Susan McPherson

-Founder, McPherson Strategies
+Founder and CEO, McPherson Strategies

 “Trust & Connection: Today’s Critical Currencies”